Import OpenTelemetry Data

 #2.2 Configure otel-agent

 We need to configure otel-agent-config.exporters.otlphttp in the otel-agent ConfigMap to send traces to DeepFlow.
-First, query the current configuration:
+First, check the current configuration:

 kubectl get cm -n open-telemetry otel-agent-conf -o custom-columns=DATA:.data | \